sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 In summary, my exploration into algorithmic trading through the lens of energy storage systems revealed the constrained optimization approach as the standout strategy for maximizing profits.
 While the results are promising, they also pave the way for further refinement.
 Understanding the benchmark costs in greater depth and investigating the potential of Mixed-Integer Linear Programming to manage overlapping cycles are immediate next steps.

 The project so far represents Version 1 of my solution and is bound to be revisited again.
-The full project and data will be available soon on my <a href="https://github.com/sherifscript">GitHub</a>.
+The full project and data <a href="https://github.com/sherifscript/EnergyStorageIntradayTrading">are available on my Github</a>.